Overview¶

 Next, Create a PersistentVolumeClaim from a StorageClass.

-Advanced install¶
+Advanced Install¶

 This guide is primarily written to accommodate a highly manual installation on upstream Kubernetes or partner OEMs engaged with HPE to bundle the HPE CSI Driver in a custom distribution.
 Installation steps may vary for different vendors and flavors of Kubernetes.